rereed92/gilded-rose/README.md

 # Gilded Rose

+## Notes

+### Assumptions Made

+- You cannot specify the quality of a Legendary item, it must always be 80
+- Changing the Item class to an interface will not upset the goblin
+- Once the sell by date of Brie has passed, the quality improves twice as fast
+- Sulfuras is a name of a `Legendary Item` rather than a class itself

+### Decisions Made

+- In order to not change the properties of Item, I created `ICategorisedItem`, however, normally I would have added the category to the Item interface
+- Added in linting and an editorconfig to improve code quality and consistency

+### Next Steps

+- Add in additional tests for `quality.ts` and `sellIn.ts` to ensure functions work correctly in isolation from `gilded-rose.ts`

+## Requirements

 ### Guidance Notes

 - Clone or fork this repo, and do this exercise in any of the available languages that you are most comfortable using.